Codepoints/unicode2mysql/README.md

     * the UCD as XML file
     * the UCD as plain text files
     * the emoji data files
-    * the "confusables" data file
+    * the “confusables” data file
 * Wikipedia entries of single characters, scripts and blocks
 * The RFC 1345
 * Encoding information from the WHATWG